Day trips to France

 For a different era, try the Port Museum which displays the rich fishing heritage of the town.
 And after exploring the famous beaches take time to stroll around the ramparts for impressive views of the area.

 For history buffs of all levels a day trip to Dunkerque is the ideal way to get a little closer to the past.
+To connect with the port’s past in a unique and lively way, why not visit between February and March to enjoy the Dunkirk carnival festivities?

 A cathedral dome and round towered fortifications with a moatBoulogne-sur-Mer